NguyenMav/DataCamp_SQL_Advance_SQL_Associate_Certificate/README.md

 # Exam 1 (Multiple Choice - 35 questions)

-## Explanations of exam
+## Explanations of the exam

-You will be given 100-140 seconds per multiple choice question depending on the complexity of the question.
+You will be given 100-140 seconds per multiple-choice question depending on the complexity of the question.
 The exam should take about exactly 1 hour if no breaks are taken, but if you require a break in between, you have 2 hours to finish everything.

 There will be an implicit three sections in this exam: Database management with PostgreSQL, database querying, and database theory.